VLCE: A Knowledge-Enhanced Framework for Image Description in Disaster Assessment: Introduction

+Natural disasters cause widespread destruction to infrastructure, ecosystems, and communities.
+Rapid and accurate assessment of post-disaster damage is critical for coordinating emergency response, allocating resources, and planning recovery efforts.
+Satellite and unmanned aerial vehicle (UAV) images are now the main sources of data for disaster assessment.
+They give clear pictures of large areas of land.

+Recent advances in vision-language models (VLMs) have enabled the automatic generation of textual descriptions from images.
+Models such as LLaVA~\cite{liu2023visual} and QwenVL~\cite{bai2023qwenvl} achieve strong performance on general image captioning benchmarks.
+However, when applied to post-disaster imagery, these models produce generic descriptions, lack domain-specific terminology, and fail to capture the nuanced damage indicators that responders require.
+A caption stating ``buildings in a residential area'' provides little actionable information compared to one identifying ``severely damaged roof structures with debris fields and evidence of flooding in surrounding roadways.''
-\textbf{Without caption:} ``A satellite image depicts a community from an aerial perspective, revealing multiple dwellings and streets''

-\textbf{With caption:} ``The image shows the aftermath of Hurricane Michael, which inflicted major damage to infrastructure and the environment.
+This gap arises because general-purpose VLMs are trained mainly on everyday imagery and lack exposure to the specialized vocabulary and visual patterns characteristic of disaster scenarios~\cite{mason2014domain}.
+The value of contextual captioning is illustrated in Figure~\ref{fig:disaster_example}.
+A model without domain knowledge produces: \textit{``A satellite image depicts a community from an aerial perspective, revealing multiple dwellings and streets''} In contrast, a knowledge enriched model generates: \textit{``The image shows the aftermath of Hurricane Michael, which inflicted major damage to infrastructure and the environment.
 Roads and streets are cluttered with debris from destroyed structures, such as fallen trees and scattered items.
 Trees in the region have suffered varied degrees of damage, with some seeming damaged or totally fallen.
 Buildings show different degrees of destruction, ranging from comparatively intact ones to those with obvious traces of catastrophic damage.
-The entire scene depicts the ongoing recovery and rebuilding activities in the aftermath of the catastrophe.''
+The entire scene depicts the ongoing recovery and rebuilding activities in the aftermath of the catastrophe''}, defining the type of disaster, outlining the effects on infrastructure, and communicating the state of recovery.
+Adding domain-relevant outside knowledge to the caption generation pipeline is necessary to overcome this constraint.

-This contrast demonstrates how automated captioning goes beyond simple visual description to offer contextual knowledge.
-Responders may now make better decisions because the improved caption makes it apparent what kind of disaster it is, what infrastructure is impacted, and how far along the recovery is.
-As a result, image captioning goes beyond simple visual description to offer situational awareness and useful intelligence that is essential for applications involving accessibility, surveillance, and disaster response.

-Prior investigations into disaster image analysis have predominantly concentrated on remote sensing methodologies for damage assessment and disaster categorization.
-Many research have employed satellite image segmentation and change detection techniques \cite{ding2021object}, although these methods fail to produce descriptive text summaries necessary for thorough situational analysis.
-Object detection in disaster imagery presents challenges across diverse settings \cite{sarkar}, and the precise identification of disaster-affected regions from aerial photography offers substantial difficulty for machine learning models \cite{thanyawet2024disaster}.
-Multimodal approaches signify sophisticated methodologies for disaster assessment \cite{kota2022multimodal}, with models such as LLaVA\cite{jin2024llava} showcasing notable progress in vision-language integration.